buchanankerswell/pkft/README.md

 This will check for required R packages and try to install missing packages automatically.

 If all packages are found and available it will proceed to run the application locally on your machine.
+Just navigate to the url indicated in the terminal after launching the app (`listening on [url] ...`).

+## Shinyapps.io

-Alternatively, you can run a precompiled version of the application from [here](https://kerswell.shinyapps.io/peak/).
+Alternatively, you can run a precompiled version of the application on Shinyapps.io from [here](https://kerswell.shinyapps.io/peak/).

 ## Acknowledgement